Data-pageup/aircraft-engine-anomaly-detectionn/README.md

 **⭐ If you found this project helpful, please consider giving it a star! ⭐**

-Made with ❤️ and Python
+Made with ❤️ and data Science

 </div>